Kronuz/pyXapiand/README.rst

 Installation
 ------------

-Install using: `pip install Xapiand`
+Install using: `pip install --pre Xapiand`

 Start server by running: command ``xapiand`` or ``python -m xapiand``.
 This will start in the console mode ``--detach`` is available as well as